apache/druid/docs/api-reference/supervisor-api.md

 Retrieves the current status report for a single supervisor.
 The report contains the state of the supervisor tasks and an array of recently thrown exceptions.

-For additional information about the status report, see the documentation for each streaming ingestion methods:
+For additional information about the status report, see the topic for each streaming ingestion methods:
 * [Amazon Kinesis](../development/extensions-core/kinesis-ingestion.md#getting-supervisor-status-report)
 * [Apache Kafka](../development/extensions-core/kafka-supervisor-operations.md#getting-supervisor-status-report)

 #### URL
-<code class="getAPI">GET</code> `/druid/indexer/v1/supervisor/{supervisorId}/status`
+<code class="getAPI">GET</code> <code>/druid/indexer/v1/supervisor/:supervisorId/status</code>

 #### Responses

 <!--DOCUSAURUS_CODE_TABS-->

 <!--200 SUCCESS-->

 <br/>

 *Successfully retrieved supervisor status*

 <!--404 NOT FOUND-->

 <br/>

 *Invalid supervisor ID*

 <!--END_DOCUSAURUS_CODE_TABS-->

 ---

 #### Sample request

-The following example shows how to retrieve the status of a supervisor with the specified ID `social_media`.
+The following example shows how to retrieve the status of a supervisor with the name `social_media`.

 <!--DOCUSAURUS_CODE_TABS-->